dewmguy/diablo3gemcalculator/README.md

 ## Paragon Calculator

-Input your battle.net battle tag into the input box, choose the realm and game style, and press submit.
-The form will connect to the battle.net api to extract your paragon levels for the current season and non-season, and automatically populate the inputs below, where applicable.

 The first calculation method accepts your current non-season level with your current or desired season level to output what your non-season level will be once the current season has ended.

 The second calculation method accepts your desired season level and your current non-season level to output the number of levels you need to achieve in the current season to reach the non-season level you desire.